-Third, UNEP has catalyzed the creation and establishment of SPI boundary institutions that bridge the science-policy interface both within UNEP (e.g. International Resources Panel, the Scientific Advisory Panel of the Climate and Clean Air Coalition (CCAC), World Adaptation Science Programme), and as independent institutions supporting implementation of several multilateral agreements.
+Third, UNEP has catalysed the creation and establishment of SPI boundary institutions that bridge the science-policy interface both within UNEP (e.g. International Resources Panel, the Scientific Advisory Panel of the Climate and Clean Air Coalition (CCAC), World Adaptation Science Programme), and as independent institutions supporting implementation of several multilateral agreements.
 This is demonstrated, in the climate change arena, where UNEP has been able to support the creation of institutional mechanisms and bodies that have clear roles in understanding sources of climate change, tracking global and national emissions, and providing mitigating and adaptive climate strategies (Mee, 2005; Perrez, 2020).
-Most notably, it co-founded the Intergovernmental Panel on Climate Change with the World Meteorological Organization in 1988, which set the foundation for critical oversight of global emissions (Nature, 2021).
+Most notably, it co-founded the Intergovernmental Panel on Climate Change (IPCC) with the World Meteorological Organization, WMO, in 1988, which set the foundation for critical oversight of global emissions (Nature, 2021).
 Similarly, in the biodiversity arena, UNEP played a critical role in the establishment of the Intergovernmental Science - Policy Platform on Biodiversity and Ecosystems Service (IPBES).
 These actions speak to the legitimisation and the creation of the elements of vision functions.
-To date, UNEP has administered or provided Secretariat support and function for 15 multilateral environmental agreements (MEAs) from the global level (e.g. Convention on Biological

-Diversity (CBD)), to the regional level (e.g. Bamako Convention on the Ban of the Import into Africa and the Control of Transboundary Movement and Management of Hazardous Wastes within Africa (UNEP, n.d.)).
+To date, UNEP has administered or provided Secretariat support and function for 15 multilateral environmental agreements (MEAs), from the global level (e.g. Convention on Biological Diversity (CBD)), to the regional level (e.g. Bamako Convention on the Ban of the Import into Africa and the Control of Transboundary Movement and Management of Hazardous Wastes within Africa (UNEP, n.d.)).
 While the MEAs have been highly successful, they have also necessitated heavy operational work, including the establishment of a Secretariat in support of new conventions and funding associated with the creation of new policy mechanisms (Mee, 2005).

 UNEP has also experienced several challenges in the SPI arena since its creation.
 As Maria Ivanova points out; "UNEP has provided scientific rigor, evidence, and engagement on a number of issues, but has failed to become the main scientific authority for environmental concerns writ large" (Ivanova, 2021).
-These challenges have been in the perceived weakness in providing centralized UN led environmental monitoring and assessment, hampered largely by political difficulties and sensitivities of national governments (Engfeldt, 2009) and the inability to provide the support necessary for action at the national level, especially in cases where low income countries are responding to the growing environmental challenges (Ivanova 2021).